ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The second part of carrying winning models forward is the technical iteration needed to produce a deployment-ready model.
 We aimed to combine the best attributes of the winning approaches into a single solution and produce a robust, generalizable model.

 One of the risks in a machine learning competition is overfitting to the test set or picking up on patterns specific to the competition data that don't hold outside of the competition.
-We sought to identify and remove competition artifacts that would hamper the generalizability of the model in a open source package.
+We sought to identify and remove competition artifacts that would hamper the generalizability of the model in an open source package.

  We found that all winning solutions used a "longitude" feature in their solutions, which captured some underlying differences in sampling procedures by data providers.
 For example, California only conducts toxin analysis (which produces cyanobacteria cell density measures) for suspected blooms, so for the California sampling points in the competition data, most had high severity.
 With longitude as a feature, the model predicts high values for California data which does well in the competition setting (where most California points are high severity) but doesn't generalize to the real world, where most lakes in California are not experiencing high severity blooms at any given time.
 As a result, we did not include geographic features like longitude, state, or region in the CyFi model.
-Land cover is used, however this is a weak proxy for state-level provider.
+Land cover is used, however this is a weak proxy for state-level data provider.

 A number of winners pointed out that not all of the sampling points appeared to be in water bodies.
 This can be caused by human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
 Though we do not have ground truth on water body boundaries, we aimed to identify samples that are far from a water body so these could be excluded from the dataset.
 It is not uncommon for GPS coordinates to be recorded from a dock or a parking lot near a sampling location, so identifying sampling points far from water tends to be a better indicator of incorrect coordinates rather than a direct lookup of whether the sampling point is in a water pixel.